 An initial inspection is undertaken with the intent of assessing the reported emergency defect and to determine that the appropriate intervention level has been exceeded.
 A response may involve temporary measures until permanent repairs are undertaken and may require more than one operation.
-These temporary measures will be followed up with repairs to the hazardous asset that are deemed to be necessary.
+These temporary measures will be followed up with repairs to the asset.

-3.8 After Hours Response
+3.7 After Hours Response